BelkaLab/GaugeView/README.md

 Download GaugeVIew and import `GaugeView.swift` and `GaugeLayer.swift` inside your xcode project.

 ## Sample App
-To start to use GaugeView you can use the provided example
+To start using GaugeView you can build the provided example project

 1. Open `GaugeExample.xcodeproj` in Xcode.
 2. Build and run.

 ## Usage
-It's very easy to set it, import GaugeView in your Swift:
+It's very easy to set up, just import GaugeView in your Swift code:
 ```swift
 	import GaugeView
 ```
 ### Interface Builder:
-Add a UIView with interface builder and set `GaugeView` as UIView custom class.
+Add an UIView with interface builder and set `GaugeView` as UIView custom class.

 Link it with the outlet property declared in your code.